tylerthomasallen/docs/src/pages/emails/get-started.md

 | Open to specific web content | Route to the original URL specified in the email.
 | Open to default redirects | Route to defaults specified in [Link Settings](https://dashboard.branch.io/link-settings){:target="_blank"}.

+### Visualizing Email Performance

+In order to view the performance of your Deep Linked Emails, navigate to the Analytics tab of the Email section of the dashboard.

+The Analytics tab provides two charts: a time series and a table.
+Both charts are populated exclusively with data from your Branch Deep Linked Email campaigns, and you can filter further using the options at the top of each chart.
+The charts display counts and rates of events attributed to Deep Linked Email link clicks.

+Both the time series and the table automatically compare by platform, so you can see the results of your campaigns across all platforms (iOS app & web, Android app & web, desktop web).

+!!! protip "Email Analytics filtering"
+    These charts are pre-filtered, so it will not be possible to view data associated with non-email Branch links in the Email Analytics section of the dashboard.
+This filtering does not make use of standard Branch analytics labels (e.g. channel, campaign, feature), so it may be difficult to recreate these reports on other dashboard analytics pages.

 ## Next steps

 Completing your integration requires some setup that is specific to your email service provider.
 Please follow the documentation for your provider: